Lucrezia Borgia: Purported affair with Pedro Calderon

 Historians have speculated that during the prolonged process of the annulment, Lucrezia consummated a relationship with someone, perhaps Alexander's chamberlain Pedro Calderon (sometimes called Perotto).
 In any case, families hostile to the Borgias would later accuse her of being pregnant at the time her marriage was annulled.
 She is known to have retired to the cloistered Convent of Saint Sixtus Vecchio in Rome where she was given sanctuary by the Mother Superior in June 1497, to await the outcome of the annulment proceedings, which were finalized in December of the same year.
 In the convent, in mid-June, she received news of the murder of her brother Giovanni, whose killer was never officially discovered.

 The bodies of Pedro Calderon and a maid, Pantasilea, were found in the Tiber river in February 1498.
 In March 1498, the Ferrarese ambassador claimed that Lucrezia had given birth, but this was denied by other sources.
 However, a child was born in the Borgia household the year before Lucrezia's marriage to Alfonso of Aragon.
 He was named Giovanni but is known to historians as the "Infans Romanus” (Child of Rome).

 In 1501, two papal bulls were issued concerning Giovanni Borgia.
 In the first, he was recognized as Cesare's child from an affair, before his marriage.
 The second contradictory bull recognized him as the son of Pope Alexander VI.
-Lucrezia's name is not mentioned in either, and rumours that she was his mother have never been proven.
+Lucrezia's name is not mentioned in either, and rumors that she was his mother have never been proven.
 The second bull was kept secret for many years, and Giovanni was assumed to be Cesare's son.
 This is supported by the fact that he became Duke of Camerino in 1502, which was to be inherited by the Duke of Romagna's oldest son.
 After Alexander's death, Giovanni went to stay with Lucrezia in Ferrara, where he was accepted as her half-brother.